- Programs & Events

 Striking Resemblance explores portraiture in painting, photography, sculpture, print media, film, and video from about 1800 to the present.
 Drawn from the Zimmerli’s collection and including loans from private and public collections, the exhibition is organized around a set of parameters defined by the distinctions between the individual portrait, the partnerships suggested by the double portrait, and the representation of the many in the group portrait.
 Within this framework, the exhibition looks at the individual identified by face, full figure, and fragments; the double portrait as a representation of similarity or difference; and tensions in the group portrait between fitting in and standing out.
 The unifying characteristic of all these portraits is a core belief in the portrait as a representation of a single, unique person: whether as an individual self, acknowledged, celebrated, and isolated from the mass of humanity; as one of a unique two; or as one in a group.

-This exhibition, and the forthcoming book copublished with Prestel, explores the changing face of portraiture as a historic and continuing phenomenon from about 1800 to the present in many media, in both two and three dimensions, and as still and moving images.
+This exhibition, and the accompanying book, copublished with Prestel, explores the changing face of portraiture as a historic and continuing phenomenon from about 1800 to the present in many media, in both two and three dimensions, and as still and moving images.

 Organized by Donna Gustafson, Andrew W. Mellon Liaison for Academic Programs and Curator, and Susan Sidlauskas, Professor of Art History, Rutgers University